-We felt that the AT&T CL82207 and the VTech DS6621-2 did the best in our sound quality metric, sharing the top spot in this performance metric.
-The CL82207 left extremely clear messages, with a noticeable lack of static compared to many of the other models that we evaluated.
-Though not the loudest phone of the group, we think its sound levels are close to ideal.
+The AT&T CL82207 and the VTech DS6621-2 performed best in our sound quality metric, sharing the top spot in this performance metric.
+The CL82207 leaves extremely clear messages, with a noticeable lack of static compared to many of the other models.
+Though not the loudest phone of the group, its sound levels are suitable.

-The VTech DS6621-2 also lacked any static or buzzing.
-Conversations sounded as if you were almost within the same room.
-However, we did find it to be just a touch quieter than the AT&T CL82207.
+The VTech DS6621-2 also lacks any static or buzzing.
+Conversations sound as if you were almost within the same room.
+However, we do find it to be just a touch quieter than the AT&T CL82207.

-The AT&T TL86103, AT&T TL96273, the AT&T DL72219, the VTech VS112-2, and the VTech CS6719 all came next in sound quality scores.
-The audio emanating from these phones was clear, but a little bit of distortion was detectable, accompanied by a reduction in volume.
 These second-tier phones all do a good job of keeping conversation sounding fairly close to face-to-face conversations but just a bit worse than the top-tier models.
-One thing we did appreciate about all of these phones was the limited to nonexistent background buzzing or hissing.
+One thing we appreciate about all of these phones is the limited to nonexistent background buzzing or hissing.

 Our next metric rated and scored the effective range of each of these products.
 Since range can vary wildly, depending on the number and type of obstructions, we split our range metric into two distinct tests; an unobstructed line-of-sight test and an obstructed test with multiple walls between the base and handset.